ksylvest/jquery-lighter/README.md

 # jQuery Lighter

-Lighter is a jQuery plugin designed to provide gallery view for images.
+Lighter is a jQuery plugin created to provide zoomable content like other lightbox plugins.

 ## Installation